Vitamin K: Your Osteoporosis Knight In Shining Armor

 The Adequate Intake (AI) for vitamin K for adult women is 90 micrograms and 120 micrograms for men.
 To give you an idea of what a low level this is, one cup of boiled spinach has 889 micrograms of vitamin K1.

-If you are following the Save Our Bones Program it is really easy for you to get enough vitamin K1.
+If you are following the Osteoporosis Reversal Program it is really easy for you to get enough vitamin K1.
 However, for maximum bone-building benefits I recommend you add a K2 supplement to your dietary intake.

 The best natural source of vitamin K2 is derived from fermenting a unique form of soy known in Japan as natto.
 If you are on anticoagulant medication, it doesn’t necessarily mean that you won’t be able to supplement vitamin K, but you should consult with your doctor.